 Monitoring asset condition cannot be carried out effectively with only one CM technology, yet many maintenance departments rely predominantly on data from “just vibration” or “just oil analysis,” for example.
 More than one failure mode threatens asset health, and not every symptom is detectable by the same method.
 Some organizations have a strong vibration program but not anything more.
 Others may see clearly with infrared thermal imaging but lack a good oil analysis solution.
 A broader focus nets greater results.

-Implementing several CM technologies is practical but often restricted by available manpower, budget and lack of conviction from all departments.
+Implementing several CM technologies is practical but often restricted by available manpower, budget, and lack of conviction from all departments.
 If this is your plant’s reality, perhaps start with the most versatile technology — the one that detects the most defects — with the shortest learning curve.
 Choose ultrasound first and build a program on that foundation.

-Read my entire article to learn about Benefits of Ultrasound, Reliability & Operational Excellence and Where is Ultrasound Useful?
+Read my entire article to learn about the Benefits of Ultrasound, Reliability & Operational Excellence and Where is Ultrasound Useful?